Frequently Asked Questions

 We are reimagining alcohol with a portfolio of Zero Sugar Organic Cocktails that are bursting with flavor.

-Available nationwide in Margarita, Paloma, Blackberry Lime Mojito, Piña Colada, Spiked Lemonade and Spiked Tea varieties, our cocktails are made with our Organic Supergrain Alcohol, which is carefully brewed using USDA Organic ingredients including quinoa, amaranth, millet and cassava root.
+Available nationwide in Espresso Martini, Cosmo Rosa, Margarita, Paloma, Blackberry Lime Mojito, Piña Colada, Spiked Lemonade and Spiked Tea varieties, our cocktails are made with our organic alcohol, which is carefully brewed using USDA Organic ingredients including quinoa, amaranth, millet and cassava root.

 Our current portfolio of guilt-free cocktails are sweetened from natural sources, gluten-free, non-GMO, vegan and kosher, and range from 5 to 15 percent alcohol by volume.